ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 [wii_nunchuk_img]: https://lh3.googleusercontent.com/DtCjBt0zrNEDBSgTmaP4BhPlDFfJePFtyBbLvqhEnxG5wjlIjbL1j3akOqbb4_tsSEuVGq1VaBZ_2T94TYNG8tjzxthE-Theo-gphrnG7AW8GEzd7vrmNqjVtGJjDcdhTnkJbsdCCFk=-no
 [wii_nunchuk]: https://en.wikipedia.org/wiki/Wii_Remote#Nunchuk

-## Nintendo Classic Controller / Classic Controller Pro
+## Nintendo Wii Remote + Classic Controller / Classic Controller Pro

 ![wii_classic_controller][wii_classic_controller_img]

-A Classic Controller or Classic Controller Pro can be used when it is attached to the Wii Remote.
+A Nintendo Classic Controller or Classic Controller Pro can be used when it is attached to the Wii Remote.
 When attached, the Wii Remote will be "disabled" and only the Classic Controller can be used.